 This week I’ve been practicing my pie crust making technique.
-Even though I know the basic rules of tender crust – use cold ingredients and don’t over work the dough, I still run into problems.
+Even though I know the basic rules of tender crust (use cold ingredients and don’t over work the dough), I still run into problems.
 My dough usually sticks because I don’t use enough flour for dusting surfaces, I’m not good at crimping, and I always make a mess.
-I also jump from recipe to recipe, but I think that is a good thing because it’s led me to some of the best.
-A lot of basic pie crust recipes just aren’t that good.
+I also jump from recipe to recipe, but maybe that is a good thing because it’s led me to some of the best pie crust recipes.

 One of my favorite recipes in the last few weeks was Dawn Viola’s.
 The crust that goes with her apple pie is incredibly buttery and tastes almost like a pie surrounded by crispy croissant dough.
 I tried recreating that crust and had good luck with fruit pies, but in other situations, like blind baking, the crust seemed almost too buttery.

 This is a second crust I came up with.
 It’s similar to Dawn’s, but with a little less fat in the dough.
 And in this one, you can use regular butter rather than European.
 So this my favorite pie crust at the moment.
 I still need more practice on crimping, latticing and even rolling the dough out just right, but I do like how this crusts tastes.